 Why Quantum Progress?

-In 1900 Max Plank discovered that electromagnetic radiation, light, is quantized.
+In 1900 Max Planck discovered that electromagnetic radiation, light, is quantized.
 He realized that a hot object can only emit radiation in tiny discrete packets called quanta.
 This led to a revolution in physics as we realized so many phenomena we thought were continuous, like the possible energies of an atom, aren’t continuous, but quantized—composted of tiny nearly indistinguishable, but discrete bits.

 In a rough way, this is how I see my progress as a teacher and learner.
 It isn’t a continuous journey from naive first year teacher, who thought students would simply absorb every idea I spoke, to the teacher I am today.
 Instead, any progress I’ve made comes from tiny discrete steps, accumulated over time into significant change, that only looks continuous in hindsight.